carnalito80/bgnews/src/markdown/post-2.md

 - The Shard tokens are not the best quality, but that is easily remedied by using something else.

 ### CONCLUSION
-Overall a very nice addition to the game, well worth getting your hands on, especially if you like the Guardian of the Galaxy expansion, or if you are fan of the story lines contained in this box.
+Overall a very nice addition to the game, well worth getting your hands on, especially if you like the Guardians of the Galaxy expansion, or if you are fan of the story lines contained in this box.
 **Rating: 8/10**
 *Thanks to Upper Deck who were nice enough to send me a copy to review!*